ramonmarrero/katacoda-scenarios/aws-cdk-intro/step3.md

 `cdk ls`{{execute}}

-You should see an output with hello-cdk.
+You should see an output with ```hello-cdk```.
 This is the stack created by default.

-Let's explore the project directory
+Let's explore the hello_cdk project directory.

 *hello_cdk* — A Python module directory.